 Writing a memoir is not easy work—rewarding, fulfilling, satisfying but not easy.
 We are the memoir-writing people and we can help you turn your idea and longing into a memoir book you can hold in your hands—and we can help you do it sooner than you think.
 We have guided thousands of people just like you to create a book.
 Whether you are just starting out—or have been writing and don't know what to do next, you will find much here to help you succeed.
 Let this be the year you publish your memoir!

 How to navigate this site

-The Memoir Network is all about helping you write the best memoir you can.
-If you need a hand beyond the free material, give us a call 207-353-5454 or e-mail for a free consultation.
+More ChoicesDoing it alone can work well but sometimes it is just not enough—that's when you need the guidance of a coach or an editor who can walk you through the process.
+If you need a hand beyond all the free material, give us a call 207-353-5454 or e-mail for a free consultation.
 We've assisted many people via workshops, tele-classes, coaching, editing, ghostwriting, and book production, and we can help you, too.

 Technological, better distribution systems and a growing interest in reclaiming identity makes self-publishing a memoir the right way a viable option for many authors who want their books to reach a wider circle than their immediate family and friends.
 It is not true that your book is not worthy to be read unless it has been purchased by a New York corporate publishing house.
 Self-publishing has many benefits, not the least of which are that you can control production decisions and can recoup your expenses.